-The late artist Ralph McQuarrie (1929-2012) left an indelible impact on much of today's most popular science fiction, from Star Wars to Raiders of the Lost Ark to Battlestar Galactica.
+The art of Ralph McQuarrie (1929-2012) left an indelible impact on countless iconic movies, and much of today's most popular science fiction, from Star Wars to Raiders of the Lost Ark to Battlestar Galactica.
 The Star Wars art Ralph McQuarrie created was particularly influential.
 Without McQuarrie, Darth Vader wouldn't have worn a mask, C-3PO wouldn't have been C-3PO, the Ark of the Convenant in Raiders of the Lost Ark might have looked very different, and Star Wars might never have been made at all.
-Let's take a look at a man whose contributions to the Star Wars universe—and to the science fiction pantheon in general—can't be overestimated.
+Let's take a look at a man whose contributions to the Star Wars universe—and to the science fiction and fantasy pantheon in general—can't be overestimated.
 Here are 11 fascinating facts about the artist who made the Star Wars universe shine so bright.

 Star Wars: A New Hope was the first feature film he ever worked on

 After serving in the U.S. army during the Korean war — during which he survived a shot to the head which pierced his helmet — McQuarrie attended the Art Center School in L.A., then got a job working as Artist and Preliminary Design Illustrator for Boeing.
 For a time, his role at Boeing was a dream come true for the artist, who had been obsessed with planes from a young age.
 Although McQuarrie eventually tired of the overtime required for his Boeing role and, as he put it, drawing countless "rows of windows" on planes, he remained fascinated by planes and built models well into his adulthood.
 In conjunction with the small studio Reel Three, McQuarrie also worked with CBS on animation to highlight their coverage of the Apollo program.
 His role there led to McQuarrie creating some illustrations for an unproduced screenplay co-written by Hal Barwood and Matt Robbins.
 It was this last project that led Lucas to approach McQuarrie about collaborating on a space epic.